paritytech/helm-charts/charts/node/README.md

 ```

 ## Upgrade

+### v4.5.0 (⚠️ small change)

+The storage classes are now set to `""` by default instead of `"default"`.
+Make sure that the following values are set to the storage classes you are using if not already set (before 4.5.0, those were set explicitly to `default`) :

+- `node.chainData.storageClass`
+- `node.chainKeystore.storageClass`
+- `node.collatorRelayChain.chainData.storageClass`
+- `node.collatorRelayChain.chainKeystore.storageClass`

 ### From v3.x.x to v4.0.0 (⚠️ breaking changes)

 The following chart parameters have been renamed or rearranged: